 depression.
-If it doesn't-particularly if it involves in-person social interaction If an activity involves a screen, it's linked to less happiness and more or exercise-it's linked to more happiness and less depression." - Jean M. Twenge, iGen shifts in teens' behaviors and emotional than those that came before it.
+If it doesn't-particularly if it involves in-person social interaction If an activity involves a screen, it's linked to less happiness and more or exercise-it's linked to more happiness and less depression." - Jean M. Twenge, iGen thrive in a world of technology shifts in teens' behaviors and emotional than those that came before it.
 Starting states and she recognizes that 2011-12 gap between itself and its predecessor show this new generation has a larger describes her research findings that around 2012, she sees large, abrupt Psychology professor Dr. Twenge smartphones.
 The product of this was exactly when the majority of Americans started to own sudden shift is iGen.

-responsibility at school and home, smartphone which they manage.
-If students have demonstrated students could have a personal boundaries, write them down, and Students could have an internet Parents should still decide on family approved screen time post them in the household.
+Better Screen Time to help your family A four-phase process adapted from responsibility at school and home, smartphone which they manage.
+If students have demonstrated students could have a personal boundaries, write them down, and Parents should still decide on family approved screen time post them in the household.

-browser with protections like 'Covenant Eyes" in place.
+Students could have an internet browser with protections like 'Covenant Eyes" in place.

-but is not recommended before 18 · Social media could be permitted years of age.
+but is not recommended before 18 Social media could be permitted years of age.

-Make sure students are aware of the dangers and effects of persuasive technology personal device that charges with If students have demonstrated responsibility at school and at nome, students could have a parents and is monitored.
+Make sure students are aware of the dangers and effects of persuasive technology personal device that charges with If students have demonstrated responsibility at school and at nome, students could have a parents and is monitored. · Any texts should be reviewed on No social media or other a weekly basis.